Light and Matter - a Synopsis

 The conceptual basis of the Unified Field Theory, as presented in these pages, can be briefly sketched as follows:

 Our Universe is asymmetric in that it consists only of matter, without an antimatter complement.
-This cosmic-scale asymmetry was created during the "Big Bang" by the action of the weak force, creating matter from perfectly symmetric light, thus bringing our manifest world into existence.
+This cosmic-scale asymmetry was created during the "Big Bang" by the action of the weak force, creating matter from perfectly symmetric light, thus bringing our manifest world into existence (our Cosmos is an asymmetric "breakout" from an all-symmetric "Multiverse").
 "Noether's Theorem" states that in a continuous multi-component field such as the electromagnetic field (or the metric field of spacetime), where one finds a symmetry one finds an associated conservation law, and vice versa.
 The symmetries of light must be conserved no less than its energy.
 Consequent upon the creation of asymmetric matter from symmetric light during the "Big Bang", light's lost symmetries are conserved in matter by charge and spin; in spacetime, by inertial and gravitational forces.
 Light's raw energy is conserved as mass and momentum; light's "non-local" intrinsic motion or entropy drive (as "gauged" by "velocity c") is conserved in "local" matter as time and gravitation.

 Our Universe is composed of electromagnetic energy in two forms, free and bound, light and matter.
 The evidence for this assertion is the complete conversion of matter to light in matter-antimatter annihilation reactions.
 Our Universe is an electromagnetic subset of the Multiverse, a Cosmos conserved within an entropic dimensional arena of its own creation, historic spacetime.
 All other forces and energy forms (gravitation, nuclear forces) are ancillary to, and derived from, the electromagnetic bound forms and are likewise converted to light in electromagnetic annihilation reactions.
 Einstein's most famous equation (E = mcc), relating energy, mass, and the velocity of light, is a quantitative expression of this simple but fundamental relationship.